The Surprising Plot Twist That Will Save 'The Walking Dead'

 Every story needs a villian.

-The curse of series television success means that The Walking Dead drags out the 'rise and demise of this season's despised' until killing off the nemesis is more of a merciful relief.
+The curse of series television success means that The Walking Dead drags out the 'rise and demise of the despised' until offing him/her is a merciful relief.

-The mere threat of 2016's bad guy d'jour, the nebulous Negan, threaded the show.
+The mere threat of 2016's bad guy d'jour, the nebulous Negan (NeedGun?), threaded season five.
 He made his bloodway debut on the season finale.
-I wouldn't be surprised if the writers had a nasty private nickname for Negan, some thinly veiled metaphor for NRA activists.
 "Need Gun" seems apropos.